powerpak/pathospot-compare/README.md

     $ sed -i -e $'/-----BEGIN/s/.*\t//' ~/.aws/default.pem
     $ sed -i -e $'/-----END/s/\t.*//' ~/.aws/default.pem

-and a security group, we'll call it `allow-ssh`, that allows inbound SSH traffic.
-Here we allow traffic from any IP address, but you can potentially narrow the range
+...and a security group—we'll call it `allow-ssh`—that allows inbound SSH traffic.
+Here, we allow traffic from any IP address, but you could choose a narrower range, if you know your public IP address.

     $ aws ec2 create-security-group --group-name allow-ssh \
         --description "allows all inbound SSH traffic"
     $ aws ec2 authorize-security-group-ingress --group-name allow-ssh \
         --protocol tcp --port 22 --cidr 0.0.0.0/0

-Finally, you can boot and provision the new instance with Vagrant.
+Finally, you can boot and provision your AWS EC2 machine with Vagrant.

     $ vagrant up --provider=aws

-Vagrant will spend a few minutes running `scripts/bootstrip.debian-stretch.sh` to configure the VM.
-Once it's done, to use your new VM, type
+Vagrant will spend a few minutes configuring and building the VM.
+Once it's done, run

     $ vagrant ssh

-and you'll be logged in and ready to run the pipeline.
 You should see the bash prompt `admin@stretch:/vagrant$`, and may proceed to **Usage** below.

 The next time you want to use the pipeline in this VM, you won't need to start all over again; simply `logout` of your VM and use `vagrant halt` and `vagrant up; vagrant ssh` to pick up where you left off.
 (To delete all traces of the VM from AWS, use `vagrant destroy`.)

 ### Minerva (Mount Sinai users only)